The BuMP Pilot Study

-This study aims to determine whether a programme to support women monitoring their own blood pressure through pregnancy is practical to implement, and acceptable.
-The study results will help us to develop schedules for self-monitoring and thresholds for the diagnosis of raised blood pressure in pregnancy based on the home readings.
+This study aimed to determine whether a programme to support women monitoring their own blood pressure through pregnancy was practical to implement, and acceptable.
+The study results helped us to develop schedules for self-monitoring and thresholds for the diagnosis of raised blood pressure in pregnancy based on the home readings.
+The BUMP trials are now underway https://www.phc.ox.ac.uk/research/participate/bump-trial

 Why this is important: